 In the cockpit

-This particular boat has no footrest system: appropriately sized blocks of polystyrene have been used as footrests.
+This particular boat had no footrest system: appropriately sized blocks of polystyrene were used as footrests.
 The ends of the rudder bar (telescoping to cope with the tapering width of the cockpit) are slides (RF 370) running in standard yacht tracks (RF 363).
 Length adjustment is with a tubular cleat on each side, and the steering cables are shackled to the cleats.
 To avoid footrest loads being applied to the rudder mechanisms a cord (Spectra) ran through sheaves at the aft cockpit bulkhead connecting both ends of the rudder bar.
 Only one rudder was connected at a time.

 The system worked well enough for these experiments, but suffered considerable ‘stiction’, and like all such systems felt very vague as far as bracing was concerned.
 The bar had to be ‘pumped’ to make steering movements, and response was therefore slow.